ddavidd-lim/Fabflix/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
-        - In the base of the repo, run python log_processing.py [LOG_FILENAME]
+        - Navigate to the base of the repo (cd 2023-fall-cs122b-proj-zot), run 'python log_processing.py [LOG_FILENAME]' on the command line.
+The TS and TJ averages will print on in the terminal.

 - # JMeter TS/TJ Time Measurement Report